Carrickfergus

 • The Lecale Coast Trail is a self-guided, non-circular driving Whodunit Hunt.

-• This murder mystery trail is jam-packed with historic sites along a driving route of only 30 miles, or about 50 km.
-You will visit, or pass, neolithic sites including the portal tomb shown in the photo and a large stone circle, numerous castles with seven in the coastal town of Ardglass alone, and a church over a thousand years old!!
-You will also see several other sites, beautiful coastal scenery (including the view of the Mourne mountains shown below), and learn about several characters who have helped shaped the area’s history.
+• This murder mystery trail is jam-packed with historic sites along a driving route of only 30 miles (about 50 km).
+You will see neolithic sites including the portal tomb shown in the photo and a large stone circle, numerous castles with seven in the coastal town of Ardglass alone, a church over a thousand years old… and more!!
+Also enjoy beautiful coastal scenery and learn about characters who shaped the area’s history.

 • There is generally moderate walking, about 3 miles or 5 km in total, which is spread across all of the clues.
 Sensible shoes are required (e.g. trainers) for the walk to the stone circle clue.